carltheperson/carltheperson-com/content/jenkins-in-docker-and-tests-inside-own-container.md

 ---
-title: "Set up Jenkins CI in Docker Container & Run Your Tests Inside Their Own Container"
+title: "How to set up Jenkins CI in Docker Container & Run Your Tests Inside Their Own Container"
 date: 2020-5-3
 ---